janeadams/janeadams.github.io/experience/advice.md

 ## Pick your advisor, not your school.
 If you pick a prestigious school, your advisor might not be a good personality match or may be too overwhelmed with committees and other students, whereas if you pick a good advisor, even if the school is so-so, the advisor might move schools and take you with them, and either way it's more important to have a good advisor than school name recognition.
 Some schools are also not prestigious overall (like not Ivies or New Ivies) but have killer departments in one area.

+## Make a budget.
+Make a budget.
+PhD stipends in CS might feel like a lot to an undergrad, but compared to industry and compared to HCOL rents...
+You'll need a budget.
+And roommates.
+Preferably roommates who are also PhD students.
+Remember to account for taxes, little things like your Spotify subscription and your phone bill, security deposits, renter's insurance, etc etc. Make sure your budget includes meals out with friends, entertainment, and the like -- it's better to have a smaller room than to live on only ramen for 4-6 years.

+## Ergonomics matter.
+I'm so sorry to tell you this but all that stuff about wrist rests and the optimal sitting angles are true, and they will matter a little at first and then suddenly they will matter a lot all at once.
+Check in on your posture and muscles frequently, and remember to stretch and rest your eyes periodically.

 ## Never pull an all-nighter.
 If it's not done by your cutoff time (mine is midnight) it's not gonna get any better before morning.
 You'll end up writing or coding crap that you then have to edit, and you'll be far more mentally and emotionally brittle the next few days.